dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 3. Launch Programs (in order)

 0. If you have an Oculus, [do the workaround](OCULUS-WORKAROUND.md)
-1. Start Steam VR (usually done within your headset)
+1. Turn on your VR hardware and launch Steam VR.
+If you don't have a native Steam VR device it can be launched separately from within your headset.
 2. Start Elite `Elite VR Cockpit.exe`: you will see a message: "Elite Dangerous Not Started"
 3. Start Elite Dangerous (make sure to select Steam VR if prompted).